Neuro Gum Side Effects: What You Need to Know Before You Chew

 Methylliberine extends the duration of the cognitive effects.
 A randomized, placebo-controlled trial published in the Journal of the International Society of Sports Nutrition (via Taylor & Francis) found that the combination of caffeine, methylliberine, and theacrine improved vigilance in tactical personnel while producing a more favorable blood pressure response compared to caffeine alone.
 A separate study published in Cureus found the same three-compound combination improved reaction time and inhibitory control in e-gamers without negative mood effects.

-The result is 4 to 6 hours of sustained focus without the jitters, crash, or tolerance buildup that comes with caffeine alone.
+The result is six to eight hours of sustained focus without the jitters, crash, or tolerance buildup that comes with caffeine alone.

 Roon also skips the sucralose and sorbitol, eliminating the neuro gum side effects those sweeteners cause.
 No artificial sweeteners working against your gut health while you're trying to sharpen your mind.